hamzaali98/message-service/README.md

   "recipient": "test@gmail.com",
   "content": "Hello, this is a test message"
 }```
-2. **GET /messages/unread** – Fetch unread messages for a specific recipient if recipient is provided as a query parameter otherwise returns unread messages for all recipients.
+2. **GET /messages/unread** – Fetch unread messages for a specific recipient if recipient is provided as a query parameter otherwise returns unread messages for all recipients. (marks fetched messages as read)
 3. **DELETE /messages/{message_id}** – Remove a specific message by its ID. `ID` (*int*) is passed as path parameter.
 4. **DELETE /messages/batch** – Remove multiple messages by providing message IDs and/or recipients.
-Request body consists of json in the following format where you can add ids or recipients.
+Request body consists of json in the following format where you can add ids or recipients. (supports partial deletion)

    **Sample Request Body:** ```
 {